thenewobjective/thenewobjective.github.io/_posts/software-systems-engineering/2022-08-14-sql-server-and-uuids.md

 In their case they chose a signed integer (__int<sup>31</sup>__) as a key which meant they were limited to __2<sup>31</sup> = ~2.1 billion__ records max.

-A seemingly reasonable alternative solution is to use a UUID/GUID as the Surrogate key.
+A seemingly reasonable alternative solution would be to use a UUID/GUID as the Surrogate key.

 This poses two challenges though:

 1. A UUID is a big key: 128 bits (16 bytes)
 2. It's pseudo-random and therefore unsorted

-The first point is not so bad as a problem but the second point can be a significant challenge.
+The first point is not so bad as a problem, but the second point can be a significant one.

 With an unordered key the database can’t store records on disk in a useful way.
-Which means if there is a need to search for records and they aren’t in memory a terrible amount of work (I/O operations) need to be done to find the appropriate records.
-A weak analogy: It’s easy for me to store and find the records of everyone when I can group them by the first letter of their last name.
+Which means if there is a need to search for records, and they aren’t in memory, a terrible amount of work (I/O operations) need to be done to find the appropriate records.
+A weak analogy: it’s easy for me to store and find the records of everyone when I can group them by the first letter of their last name.
 It’s not that easy if a random number identifies them instead.

-So can do we get the benefits of clustering along with the benefits of a UUIDs uniqueness?
+So can we get the benefits of clustering along with the benefits of a UUIDs uniqueness?
 In other words: is it possible to have a random, unique, but also ordered key?

 The answer is yes, but you must choose the correct type of UUID